 - Also during the sophomore year, students consult with student advisers to choose a faculty adviser and complete the declaration process.
 Together they plan a road map of course work designed to help each student focus on an area of interest within Human Biology.
 Early planning and subsequent refining of an individualized course of study, in consultation with student and faculty advisers, is a strength and requirement of the program.
 The curriculum draws on faculty from across the University.

-- To complete a B.A. in Human Biology, students must take courses from within the program and from other University departments.
+- To complete a B.A. or B.S. in Human Biology, students must take courses from within the program and from other University departments.